About the workshop

 • The policy making process

-• Different types of evidence
+• Different types of evidence and the risks associated with them

 • Problem identification and specification